kopperud/pesto_ms_analyses/README.md

 ## Reproduce figures

-Once these are ran, one can reproduce Figures 2-11 in the main text using the scripts prefixed 2-11.
-Figure 1 is a TiKz figure, and we don't add the code to actually plot it, but we include a script to calculate the probability densities along the branches of the three-taxon tree.
+Once these are ran, one can reproduce Figures 1 & 4-12 in the main text using the scripts with the number prefix.
+Figure 2 is a TiKz figure, and we don't add the code to actually plot it, but we include a script to calculate the probability densities along the branches of the three-taxon tree.

 ## How to run scripts

 In order to run the scripts, you will need:
 * An up-to-date version of R, with several packages (i.e. treeio, ggtree, tidytree, dplyr etc.)
 * An up-to-date version of Julia, with the modules `Pesto` and `BirthDeathSimulation` installed, and some other modules for importing/exporting files, and making figures (`StatsPlots`and `CairoMakie`).
 * Scripts are ran from the top-level of the repository, in the terminal.
-For example, to make Fig. 2, you would write: `julia scripts/02_quantiles.jl`
+For example, to make Fig. 1, you would write: `julia scripts/01_quantiles.jl`

 ## Exact simulation reproducibility